zhongdeming428/LearnReact/README.md

 Start
 -----

-download the repo
+1 . download the repo

 `git clone https://github.com/zhongdeming428/react-router-demo.git`

-then change the directory to 'react-router-demo'
+2 . change the directory to 'react-router-demo'

 `cd react-router-demo`

-then install all the dependencies
+3 . install all the dependencies

 `npm install`

-then you can start a local server
+4 . you can start a local server

 `npm start`

 Tips
 -----
+some useful repos :

+* [showdown](https://github.com/showdownjs/showdown) ---> turns the markdown file to html file easily
+* [fdaciuk/ajax](https://github.com/fdaciuk/ajax) --- pure ajax module, easy to use